Scroll Top

 DANCE LIKE THERE’S NO TOMORROW.

 Both solo and group performances are welcome in the Anthro New England dance competition.
-Be aware — if there are 3 or more group performances in the dance competition finals, we’ll make a separate category just for groups.
+Be aware — if there are 3 or more group performances in the dance competition finals, we will make a separate category just for groups.

-For the sake of this dance competition, a fursuit consists of a full fursuit head, at least two hand paws, and a tail (unless your species has no tail).
-You’re welcome to wear a partial fursuit, a full fursuit (plantigrade or digigrade), or even a quadsuit.
+Anthro New England’s fursuit dance competition requires a fursuit that consists of a fursuit head, at least two hand paws, and a tail (unless your species has no tail).
+You are welcome to wear a partial fursuit, a full fursuit (plantigrade or digigrade), or even a quadsuit.
+Please wear appropriate attire, preferably with no skin showing, as this is a fursuit dance competition.
+Do not wear clothes with inappropriate language or 18+ attire, as this is an all ages event.
+If you have any questions or concerns, there will be a comment section at the end of the signup form.

 APROPRIATE CONTENT.

-Your song needs to be appropriate for a PG-13 audience.
-Please, no swears, inappropriate language or themes, slurs, or excessive sexual undertones.
-People of all ages love coming to the dance competition, and they should be in an environment that’s comfortable.
+Your song needs to be appropriate for a PG audience.
+Please, no swears, no inappropriate language or themes, no slurs, and no excessive sexual undertones.
+People of all ages love coming to watch the dance competition, and they should be in an environment that is comfortable.

 LENGTH.